Investor Insight: Truist Financial Corporation [TFC] Goes Ballistic – Investor Confidence on the Rise

 Similarly, this company’s Total Asset Turnover is 0.04.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 0.08.

-This stock’s Beta value is currently 1.16, which indicates that it is 1.86% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 43.70.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.14, which indicates that it is 4.06% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 25.24.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Truist Financial Corporation [TFC] a Reliable Buy?